chromatics Europe

 12. Policy Owner & Review

-This policy is owned by the Compliance/Management Team of Chromatics Europe.
+This policy is owned by the Compliance/Management Team of Chromatics Group.

 It will be reviewed annually or when regulatory changes occur.